 Be nice.
 Or else.

-Designer, Developer, and Builder of Claritask.com Joined almost 4 years ago via an invitation from Taulant S.
+Designer, Developer, and Builder of Claritask.com Joined over 4 years ago via an invitation from Taulant S.

 Hey Ed!
 Thanks for the good words.
 Just noticed your reply 8-months later :)